Don’t Believe the Hype!

 11. Planning a Gap Year is a B*tch…

 … said no backpacker ever!
 Pick a country (New Zealand, duh!) and go with the flow.
 Over-planners usually regret over-planning so read a few articles on our website, book yourself a hostel for your first few nights and you’ll be alright!

 12. It Will Be Hard to Maintain Good Hygiene

-Every hostel in New Zealand has laundry, kitchen, bathrooms and showers.
+Every hostel and holiday park in New Zealand has laundry, kitchen, bathrooms and showers.
 Even if some showers are hard to set on a warm and soothing temperature, keeping good personal hygiene and a healthy lifestyle is as easy as it is at home.

 13. You Can’t Go Backpacking Alone

 Most backpackers actually arrive alone.
 But as any backpacker will tell you, you are NEVER alone.
 If anything, you will not have enough me-time.
 In hostels or during a hike, in a city or on a farm, there will always be somebody keen to join you for the activity or trip that you are planning.
 Learn more in 10 Reasons to Travel Alone in New Zealand.

 A massive amount of farms in New Zealand are offering free accommodation in exchange for a few hours of work, through WWOOF or HelpX.
 Every hostel in the country does the same thing and the locals are incredibly welcoming.
 Free accommodation will be a core part of your trip if you are willing to look for it.
 Let this list be a good starting point for free accommodation.